ionos-cloud/crossplane-provider-ionoscloud/docs/managed-resources/k8s/nodepool.md

 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
+* `lans` (array)
+	* description: Array of additional private LANs attached to worker nodes
+* `maintenanceWindow` (object)
+	* description: The maintenance window is used for updating the software on the NodePool's nodes and for upgrading the NodePool's K8s version.
+If no value is given, one is chosen dynamically, so there is no fixed default.
+	* properties:
+		* `dayOfTheWeek` (string)
+			* description: DayOfTheWeek The name of the week day.
-* `k8sVersion` (string)
+		* `time` (string)
-	* description: The Kubernetes version the NodePool is running.
-This imposes restrictions on what Kubernetes versions can be run in a cluster's NodePools.
-Additionally, not all Kubernetes versions are viable upgrade targets for all prior versions.
 * `nodeCount` (integer)
 	* description: The number of nodes that make up the node pool.
 	* format: int32
+* `annotations` (object)
+	* description: Map of annotations attached to NodePool.
+* `availabilityZone` (string)
+	* description: The availability zone in which the target VM should be provisioned.
+	* possible values: "AUTO";"ZONE_1";"ZONE_2"
+* `publicIpsConfigs` (object)
+	* description: Optional array of reserved public IP addresses to be used by the nodes.
+IPs must be from same location as the Datacenter used for the NodePool.
+The array must contain one more IP than the maximum possible number of nodes (nodeCount+1 for fixed number of nodes or maxNodeCount+1 when auto-scaling is used).
+The extra IP is used when the nodes are rebuilt.
+IPs can be set directly or via reference and indexes.
+	* properties:
+		* `ips` (array)
+		* `ipsBlockConfigs` (array)
+* `ramSize` (integer)
+	* description: The RAM size for the node.
+Must be set in multiples of 1024 MB, with minimum size is of 2048 MB.
+	* format: int32
+	* minimum: 2048.000000
+	* multiple of: 1024.000000
+* `storageSize` (integer)
+	* description: The size of the volume in GB.
+The size should be greater than 10GB.
+	* format: int32
+	* minimum: 10.000000
+* `autoScaling` (object)
+	* description: property to be set when auto-scaling needs to be enabled for the NodePool.
+By default, auto-scaling is not enabled.
+	* properties:
+		* `maxNodeCount` (integer)
+			* description: The maximum number of worker nodes that the managed node pool can scale-out.
+Should be set together with 'minNodeCount'.
+Value for this attribute must be greater than equal to 1 and minNodeCount.
+			* format: int32
+			* minimum: 1.000000
+		* `minNodeCount` (integer)
+			* description: The minimum number of worker nodes that the managed node group can scale in.
+Should be set together with 'maxNodeCount'.
+Value for this attribute must be greater than equal to 1 and less than equal to maxNodeCount.
+			* format: int32
+			* minimum: 1.000000
+* `coresCount` (integer)
+	* description: The number of cores for the node.
+	* format: int32
+* `name` (string)
+	* description: A Kubernetes node pool name.
+Valid Kubernetes node pool name must be 63 characters or less and must be empty or begin and end with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.), and alphanumerics between.
 * `storageType` (string)
 	* description: The type of hardware for the volume.
 	* possible values: "HDD";"SSD"
+* `k8sVersion` (string)
+	* description: The Kubernetes version the NodePool is running.
+This imposes restrictions on what Kubernetes versions can be run in a cluster's NodePools.
+Additionally, not all Kubernetes versions are viable upgrade targets for all prior versions.
+* `labels` (object)
+	* description: Map of labels attached to NodePool.

 ### Required Properties